Surface Photovoltage Spectroscopy (SPV)

 Atomic Layer Deposition (ALD)

 Atomic Layer Deposition (ALD) is a thin film deposition technique that can be used for encapsulation in perovskite solar cells to improve their stability and performance.
 The process involves the sequential introduction of precursors that react with the surface of the material to form a thin film.
+The system includes RF-plasma up to 300W and four precursors available, for SnOx, Al2O3, TiO2 and ZnO.

 X-Ray Diffraction (XRD)